 The HRA is a ringfenced landlords account for the running of the Council's housing stock.
-During 2015/16, the HRA reported an operating surplus of £6.01m.
-The HRA fund balance at year end is £26.19m
+During 2016/17, the HRA reported an operating surplus this led to an increase in the HRA fund balance of $\pounds4.20m$ .
+The HRA fund balance at year end is $\pounds30.38m$